-It has been our tradition for a hundred years to award the most distinguished Hungarian and foreign scientists and most influential public figures the title of honorary doctorate.
-We are truly proud to have granted this award to Professor Bunsen from Heidelberg, Professor Kelvin from Glasgow, French chemist Pierre Berthelot, Nobel Laureate physicist Heisenberg, Russian mathematician Andrej Kolmogorov, Pál Erdős and Károly Than.
+For a hundred years, it has been our tradition to award the most distinguished Hungarian and foreign scientists and most influential public figures the title of honorary doctorate.
+We are genuinely proud to have granted this award to Professor Bunsen from Heidelberg, Professor Kelvin from Glasgow, French chemist Pierre Berthelot, Nobel Laureate physicist Heisenberg, Russian mathematician Andrej Kolmogorov, Pál Erdős and Károly Than.
 Some of the most distinguished minds of our Faculty and the most well-known late professors include György Békésy, Gusztáv Buckböck, László Detre, László Egyed, Loránd Eötvös, Lipót Fejér, Miksa Hantken, György Hajós, Miksa Hell, György Hevesy, Lajos Jánossy, Ányos Jedlik, Pál Kitaibel, Radó Kövesligethy, József Krenner, Béla Lengyel, Lajos Lóczy, Árpád Paál, Rudolf Ortvay, Alfréd Rényi, Frigyes Reisz, Rezső Soó, József Szabó, Gábor Zoltán Szabó, Elemér Szádeczky-Kardoss, József Száva-Kováts, Imre Kálmán Sztrókay, Károly Tangl, Aurél Török, Pál Turán, Lajos Winkler.

-Several of our current lecturers were awarded the Széchenyi Prize, the Szent-Györgyi Albert Prize or other similarly honorable prizes.
-Mathematician László Lovász was awarded the Wolf Prize in 1999 and the Kyoto Prize in 2010, which are considered to be the equivalent of the Nobel Prize (since there is no mathemathics Nobel Prize).
+Several of our current lecturers were awarded the Széchenyi Prize, the Szent-Györgyi Albert Prize, or other similarly honorable prizes.
+Mathematician László Lovász was awarded the Wolf Prize in 1999 and the Kyoto Prize in 2010, which are considered equivalent to the Nobel Prize (since there is no mathematics Nobel Prize).

 Our Faculty has five Institutes encompassing seven scientific fields and one educational organization, all under the direct leadership of the Dean.

-The Institute of Biology consists of twelve departments and one methodology group, and it provides the most diverse programmes and research opportunities in Hungary.
-Educational profile: the training of biology and nature and environmental studies teachers, biologists, environmental scientists, pharmaceutical chemists, psychologists and bioengineers.
-Main fields of research: anthropology, protein and gene technology, neurophysics, ethology, molecular cell biology, immunology, environmental microbiology, ecology, plant anatomy and physiology and zoology.
+The Institute of Biology consists of twelve departments and one methodology group, and it provides the most diverse programs and research opportunities in Hungary.
+Educational profile: the training of biology and nature and environmental studies teachers, biologists, environmental scientists, pharmaceutical chemists, psychologists, and bioengineers.
+Main fields of research: anthropology, protein and gene technology, neurophysics, ethology, molecular cell biology, immunology, environmental microbiology, ecology, plant anatomy, and physiology and zoology.

 The Institute of Physics consists of five departments.
-Educational profile: the training of physicists and physics teachers, as well as providing an opportunity for other students of the Faculty to learn the fundamentals of physics.
-The main fields of research encompass almost every branch of physics: from the research of quarks and other elementary particles, to the investigation of the nano-structure of graphene and the physical operation of proteins, the study of black holes, gravitational waves and the largescale structure of the universe.
-Besides the traditional fields of physics there are several internationally successful researches concerning new fields, such as chaos theory or complex networks.
+Educational profile: the training of physicists and physics teachers and providing an opportunity for other students of the Faculty to learn the fundamentals of physics.
+The main fields of research encompass almost every branch of physics: from the research of quarks and other elementary particles to the investigation of the nano-structure of graphene and the physical operation of proteins, the study of black holes, gravitational waves, and the largescale structure of the universe.
+Besides the traditional fields of physics, there are several internationally successful pieces of research concerning new areas, such as chaos theory or complex networks.

-The Center of Earth Sciences has seven departments, one division and three associated units.
-Educational profile: the training of bachelor students of Earth sciences, providing them with an opportunity to specialize on one of the disciplines belonging to the Centre.
+The Center of Earth Sciences has seven departments, one division, and three associated units.
+Educational profile: the training of bachelor students of Earth sciences, providing them with an opportunity to specialize in one of the disciplines belonging to the Centre.
 Providing additional courses for bachelor students of environmental studies and physics.
-Training astronomers, geologists, geophysicists and meteorologists, providing introductory courses for students enrolled in physics or the teacher training programme.
+Training astronomers, geologists, geophysicists, and meteorologists, providing introductory courses for students enrolled in physics or the teacher training program.

-Main fields of reseach: utilizable metalic and non-metalic raw materials, study of hydrocarbons, research of hydrology, environmental geology and geomathematics.
-The structure and development of Earth's crust, formation of mineral raw materials, and their exploration and utilization, evaluation of the short and long term changes of the environment, the study of special industrial structural materials (e.g. ceramics), the study of the geological history of Hungary, the exploration of the development of life using the modern methods of palontology and paleobiology.
-Physics of the Sun, the structure and dynamics of the Galaxy, the investigation of the early phase of the development of stars, high dispersion spectroscopy, phyiscs of interstellar material, cosmogony, emissionary and flare stairs, spherical mechanics, the global study of Earth, plate tectonics and basin development, environmental geophysics and geophysics of raw materials, space reseach and remote sensing, dynamic atmosphere models, climatology, research of agro- and micrometerology.
+Main fields of research: utilizable metallic and non-metallic raw materials, the study of hydrocarbons, hydrology research, environmental geology, and geomathematics.
+The structure and development of Earth's crust, formation of mineral raw materials and their exploration and utilization, evaluation of the short and long term changes of the environment, the study of special industrial structural materials (e.g., ceramics), the study of the geological history of Hungary, the exploration of the development of life using the modern methods of paleontology and paleobiology.
+Physics of the Sun, the structure and dynamics of the Galaxy, the investigation of the early phase of the development of stars, high dispersion spectroscopy, physics of interstellar material, cosmogony, emitting and flare stars, spherical mechanics, the global study of Earth, plate tectonics and basin development, environmental geophysics and geophysics of raw materials, space research and remote sensing, dynamic atmosphere models, climatology, research of agro- and micrometeorology.

 The Institute of Chemistry consists of four departments and sixteen laboratories.
 Educational profile: the training of chemists and chemistry teachers.
-The Institute also plays an active role in the training of pharmaceutical chemists of Semmelweis Univesity, as well as other students of our Faculty.
-Main fields of research: NMR spectroscopy of organic and inorganic compounds, environmental analytical chemistry, corrosion, nonlinear reactions, Mössbauer spectroscopy, X-ray spectroscopy, positron annihiliation spectroscopy, electrochemistry, colloid chemistry, quantum chemistry, organometallic chemistry, peptide chemistry and solid-state chemistry.
+The Institute also plays an active role in the training of pharmaceutical chemists of Semmelweis Univesity and other students of our Faculty.
+Main research fields: NMR spectroscopy of organic and inorganic compounds, environmental analytical chemistry, corrosion, nonlinear reactions, Mössbauer spectroscopy, X-ray spectroscopy, positron annihilation spectroscopy, electrochemistry, colloid chemistry, quantum chemistry, organometallic chemistry, peptide chemistry, and solid-state chemistry.

 The Institute of Mathematics consists of seven departments and one associated unit.
-Educational profile: the training of mathematics teachers, mathematicians and applied mathematician, as well as providing the essential basic mathematics courses to other students of the Faculty.
+Educational profile: the training of mathematics teachers, mathematicians, and applied mathematicians, as well as providing the basic introductory mathematics courses to other students of the Faculty.
 Special mathematics courses.
-Main fields of research: algebra and number theory, analysis, applied numerical analysis and computational mathematics, geometry, topology, information theory, probability theory, mathematical statistics, operations research, discrete mathematics, computer science, didactics of mathematics.
-In the 2016/2017. semester a diadactics of mathematics doctoral programme was launched by the PhD School of Mathematics.
+Main fields of research: algebra and number theory, analysis, applied numerical analysis, computational mathematics, geometry, topology, information theory, probability theory, mathematical statistics, operations research, discrete mathematics, computer science, didactics of mathematics.
+In the 2016/2017. semester a didactics of mathematics doctoral program was launched by the Ph.D.
+School of Mathematics.

 The Center of Environmental Sciences operates under the Dean's direct leadership.

-The Institutes place great emphasis on involving students and PhD students with the professors' fields of research through Scientific Students' Association projects and degree thesis topics.
-They also provide them with unique opportunities such as getting introduced to the most modern computer simulation and data analysis methods in the Institute of Physics.
-Most of the researches are international, therefore students involved with them get the chance to join the leading international programmes or industrial cooperations.
+The Institutes place great emphasis on involving students and Ph.D. students with the professors' research fields through Scientific Students' Association projects and degree thesis topics.
+They also provide them with unique opportunities, such as getting introduced to the most modern computer simulation and data analysis methods in the Institute of Physics.
+Most of the research is international; therefore, students involved with them get the chance to join the top international programs or industrial cooperation.